C2SM/c2sm.github.io/tasks/index.md

 ### WG 1 - High Performance Computing

-Activities in this group mainly contribute to the development and usage of weather and climate models such as ICON or COSMO for modern technologies (e.g., beyond CPU architectures).
+Activities for this group mainly contribute to the further development and usage of next-generation weather and climate models such as ICON or COSMO using innovative coding concepts (e.g., beyond CPU architectures).

 ### WG 2 - Weather and Climate Modeling

-This group gathers all activities revolving around weather and climate modelling at the exclusion of WG 1 (HPC), like usage, maintenance and support.
+This group gathers all activities revolving around weather and climate modelling with the exception of WG 1 (HPC), like usage, maintenance and support.
 They can target weather and climate models and their potential extensions (e.g., aerosols, chemistry) and ESMs.
 Tasks may include coupling of model components, general tools around pre- and post-processing, automated testing, etc.

 ### WG 3 - Next Generation Swiss Climate Scenarios

-This group focuses on the Next Generation Swiss Climate Scenarios.
-Tasks typically include running ICON-CLM simulations or providing input data.
+This group focuses on the next generation of Swiss Climate Scenarios.
+Tasks typically include setting up and running ICON-CLM simulations, providing input data.
+This is not all, additions by Ruth here!

 ### WG 4 - Impact Research

 This group focuses on providing climate data for impact research.
-Tasks may include standardizing and documenting climate model outputs or climate observations for easier use.
+Tasks may include standardising and documenting climate model outputs or climate observations for easier use.
 We also provide regular support on how to use this type of data.

 ## Task Assignment

-The C2SM Executive Office accepts tasks from three different entities each following a specific procedure described below.
+The C2SM Core Team accepts tasks from the three different areas mentioned above each following a specific procedure described below.

 {: .attention-title }